Architecture, at its best, doesn’t just shelter us—it lifts us. Thankyou Marcus for our beautiful home!

 WHY MI SHACK?

-mi shack® is a modular integrated home design system created by Marcus Browne RAIA, a registered architect in Western Australia.
+mi shack® is a modular home design system created by Marcus Browne RAIA, a registered architect based in the Margaret River Region.

-It brings together early site due diligence, modular planning, passive-solar thinking, realistic budget guidance and coordinated documentation for planning and building approvals.
+Under the surface, it pulls together early site due diligence, modular planning, passive-solar thinking, honest budget guidance and coordinated documentation for your planning and building approvals.

 A LITTLE MID-CENTURY.
 A LITTLE MINIMALIST.

-Our vibe is a little bit mid-century modern with a minimalist twist.
+Our vibe?
+A little bit mid-century modern, with a minimalist twist.

-mi shack® helped pioneer this modular design approach more than 15 years ago.
+mi shack® helped pioneer this modular approach more than 15 years ago, and every project since has nudged the system forward — sharper, smarter, more refined.

 Not generic.